-Our engagement activities include a creative workshop on Burnout, Overload and Resilience in writing and visual art for publication in Riptide Journal; you can find our recently-commissioned 4-page comic by Hannah Berry on burnout in creative industries here.
-We are also planning a speaker event with authors of health fiction.
-If you are interested in learning more or contributing to the project, please contact the team.
+Our engagement activities include a creative workshop and anthology on Reading Bodies: Burnout, Overload and Resilience in writing and visual art published in collaboration with Riptide Journal; you can find a 4-page comic produced for the project by Hannah Berry on burnout in creative industries here.
+A speaker event on reading bodies in literary fiction and life-writing is planned in May 2025.

 This project is generously funded by an AHRC Research, Development & Engagement Fellowship (AH/X01133X/1), 2023-2025.